Abir0810/Welcome/README.md

 - Full training to work on online, freelancing.
 - More than 50 people got earning facilities by working online.
 - Guide them proper way to know basic computer skills, training them to develop computer basic skills.
-- Graphics design, data entry, surveys, data collection, Machine learning different types of projects are involved where many employees get their chance to work and get payment daily.
+- Graphics design, data entry, surveys, data collection, Machine learning different types of projects were involved where many employees got their chance to work and got payment daily.
 - Managed a large number of people and developed a platform where they could earn their skills.

 **Founder of Get_project (_2022 - present_)**
-- Work on AI technologies, Working on NLP, ML and Data Science projects.
+- Working on AI technologies, Working on NLP, ML and Data Science projects.
 - Research on AI, NLP, ML and Data Science projects, a proper guide to publications of any type of research work.
 - Web development projects, AI projects, and Customer service projects.
 - Managing different types of projects and managing every team.